Is a Voluntary Lease Extension – Informal and Outside the Act – the Right Way Forward for Me?

-THINKING OF AN INFORMAL LEASE EXTENSION OUTSIDE THE ACT?
+THINKING OF A VOLUNTARY LEASE EXTENSION OUTSIDE THE ACT?
 CALL US TODAY

-Wherever you live in England and Wales, we can help you extend your lease- whether you decide on the voluntary or statutory route.
-We can manage the process from start to finish, keeping in contact with you regularly using email, telephone – or Skype video if you prefer .
+Wherever you live in England and Wales, we can help you extend your lease- whether you decide on the informal or statutory route.
+We can manage the process from start to finish, keeping in contact with you regularly using email, telephone – or Zoom video if you prefer .

-Our team have helped thousands of people extend their lease nationwide – we can help you too.
+Our team have helped around 10,000 people extend their lease or buy the freehold of their block nationwide.
+We can help you too.